nanoframework/nanoframework.github.io/articles/maintainers/publish-workflow.md

-# Merge Workflow and Strategy
+# Publish Workflow and Strategy

 **About this document**